jedahan/pi-maker/readme.md

 make && make run
 ```

-A new disk image for Raspberry Pi will appear inside this project folder within "share/build".
+A new disk image for Raspberry Pi will appear inside the **build** folder.
 This solution has been tested with Raspberry Pi Zero W and may work for other models, too.

 ### Next: Flash With Desktop App